KobusErasmus/jetmp/README.md

 ## Usage
 To run the program, use the following format:
 ```
-jetmp template json
+jetmp template key1:"value 1" key2:"value 2" ...
 ```
-where *template* is a file and *json* is a JSON string.
+where *template* is a file followed by some set of key/value pairs.

 ### Variables
-In your template, simply put the JSON key in between {{ and }}.
+In your template, simply put the keys in between {{ and }}.
 For example, a template may look something like this:
 ```
 <html>
   <head></head>